Mulberry Charlotte Russe

 The classic Forsythia which is less likely to suffer from gall compared to others.
 Masses of bright yellow flowers are almost guaranteed every year.
 The height at maturity is 2.25m / 8ft with a similar spread.
 Regular pruning can reduce the size by about 25%.
 It grows upright and responds well to even the most amateur pruning.
 Has an Award of Garden Merit.
-Available online from our recommended suppliers Crocus here with a one year guarantee.
+Available online from our recommended suppliers Crocus here with a five year guarantee.

 Forsythia intermedia Weekend Courtalyn